Poor search functionality is a silent killer for many websites.

 12. Search Exclude

-Search Exclude allows you to exclude content that you don’t want to show in the WordPress search results.
-You can simply check a box to exclude pages, posts, WooCommerce products, and more.
+Search Exclude lets you easily remove specific content from your WordPress search results.
+With just a checkbox, you can exclude pages, posts, WooCommerce products, and more.

 If you want to hide lots of different pages, posts, and other content, then this plugin also integrates with the bulk edit feature.
 You can go to the plugin’s settings at any point to see all the items that you have excluded from the search.

-Why we recommend Better Search: This plugin does one task and does it well.
-If you are happy with the default WordPress search but simply want to hide a few pages, then this plugin is the perfect solution.
+Why we recommend Search Exclude: This plugin does one task, and it does it well.
+If you’re happy with your current search plugin but just want to remove a few specific pages from the results, Search Exclude is the perfect solution.

 Pricing: Free.